MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-extension-configuration.md

 ---
-title: "AL Language Extension Configuration"
+title: "AL Language extension configuration"
 description: "Description of the settings of the AL Language extension in Business Central."
 author: SusanneWindfeldPedersen
 ms.custom: na